Dan Bongino facts for kids

 Bongino reportedly told the House Judiciary Committee during hearings on police brutality that efforts to reduce the funding of police departments were an "abomination" that should be dropped "before someone gets hurt".

-During the 2020 election, he promoted false and baseless claims of voter fraud.
-After Joe Biden won the 2020 election and Donald Trump refused to concede, Bongino backed Trump's claims of election fraud, and falsely claimed that the Democrats rigged the election.
+After Joe Biden won the 2020 election and Donald Trump refused to concede, Bongino backed his false claims of election fraud, and claimed that Democrats had rigged the election.

 Bongino has been a strong critic of face mask mandates during the COVID-19 pandemic, stating that face masks are "largely ineffective" and deriding them as "face diapers" on occasion.